amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 6. Comparison of Algorithms

-Strong agreement between K-Means and Agglomerative (78% same assignments) validates the three-group structure.
-Nearly identical quality metrics (silhouette ~0.10-0.12) confirm both see the same patterns.
-The 22% disagreement occurs at cluster boundaries—people who don't clearly belong to one group.
-This tells us the archetypes are real but some individuals resist single-box categorization.
-Practical interventions should use probability-based approaches rather than treating cluster membership as absolute.
+The 3 group structure is validated by the similarities between K-Means and Agglomerative methods (78% similarity).
+Low difference between Silhouette metric scores of both methods prove the consistency in result. the inaccuracy occours due to people belonging to multiple groups.
+This shows that it is not mandatory that people belong to one group.

 ## 7. Final Summary

-## 7. Final Summary

-Clustering validated three professional archetypes with distinct depression rates.
-Silhouette=0.12 indicates real groups with overlap.
-Understanding group membership enables targeted interventions addressing specific risk combinations.
-Agreement between two methods confirms patterns reflect genuine structure rather than methodological artifacts.
+Three professional archtypes with different depression rates are validated by Clustering.
+Understanding groups uniqueness enables us in identifying specific risk combinations.
+The similarities in scores of two methods confirms that the results are real and not methodological artifacts.

----

 # OVERALL CONCLUSION